 manufacturer's owner information.
 Do not use insecticides or other sprays near the awning fabric.
 These can cause stains, and could adversely affect the fabric's ability to repel water.
 Do not expose the awning to adverse environmental conditions, corrosive agents, or other harmful conditions.
 Do not allow the corner of the entry door to contact the awning fabric.
 Otherwise, premature wear or tearing of awning fabric could occur.

-Never close the awning (for storage) when wet.
-The combination of moisture and dirt could result in mildew, discoloration, and stains.
-If it is necessary to roll up awning (temporarily) while it is wet, make sure you roll it out and let it dry (as
+Keep the awning fabric clean.
+For detailed cleaning information, refer to the faces will be damaged.
+Clean awning hardware (as needed) with a mild surface cleaner.
 Apply silicone spray lubricant as needed to the moving parts on the fabric roller tube assembly.
-Lubricate all pins and sliding surfaces of the arm assemblies with silicone spray, as needed.
-Do not use abrasive or corrosive cleaners, mildew removers, or hard bristle brushes on the awning fabric. which ma stowage (slight "tra ning fabric is durable and water resistant.
-Wrinkling is a normal characteristic, by be more noticeable when the awning is retracted, and after prolonged periods of rolled up).
+Lubricate all pins and sliding surfaces of the arm assemblies with silicone spray as needed.
+Do not use abrasive or corrosive cleaners, mildew removers, or hard bristle brushes on the awning fabric. which mastowage slight "tra oning fabric is durable and water resistant.
+Wrinkling is a normal characteristic asy be more noticeable when the awning is retracted, and after prolonged periods of (rolled up).
 Leave the awning open during warm weather to minimize wrinkling.
-A twel line" may appear where the door roller (if installed) contacts the fabric.
+As avel line" may appear where the door roller (if installed) contacts the fabric.
 This is not does not affect the integrity of the fabric.
 To clean the fabric: Open the awning.
-Mix $1/4$ cup soap with five gallons of fresh water.
+Mix 1/4 cup soap with five gallons of fresh water.
 Always use a natural soap, not a detergent.
 The water should be cold to lukewarm, never more the 100° F. Liberally drench the fabric with cleaning solution.
 Close the awning and allow the cleaning solution to soak for five minutes.
 Open the awning and thoroughly hose off the top and bottom of the fabric with clean water.
 Repeat if necessary.
 Remove the solution COMPLETELY from the awning fabric.
 Make sure the fabric is dry before closing the awning.
 Air-dry only.
 Never apply heat to the fabric.
-Your recr eation vehicle may include one or more of the following options: Power window awnings Slide out awnings Power awning over entrance door vitches to operate the awnings are typically found in the control panel above the door or if your RV has a touchscreen, the awning controls may be located there.
-Power A wnings (if so equipped) Mal (refe EE: Electric awnings requires connection to a 120-volt power source.
-See sure you have sufficient power available before operating your awning er to Electrical Systems, Calculating electrical load). ver awning will have its own control switch.
+Your reci reation vehicle may include one or more of the following options: Power window awnings Slide out awnings Power awning over entrance door vitches to operate the awnings are typically found in the control panel above the door or if your RV has a touchscreen, the awning controls may be located there.
+Power A wnings (if so equipped) Mal (ref Each pov TE: Electric awnings requires connection to a 120-volt power source. ke sure you have sufficient power available before operating your awning er to Electrical Systems, Calculating electrical load). wer awning will have its own control switch.
 Pressing and holding the switch will retract the awning.
-The awning should automatically stop when the switch is NO TE: Do not overextend the awning.
-If the awning or awing skirt show sign s of overextending, retract the awning until it is in the appropriate position Most power awnings give you the ability to adjust the awning pitch (slope).
-This will help with water runoff and pooling.
+The awning should automatically stop when the switch is released.
+TE: Do not overextend the awning.
+If the awning or awing skirt show sign tion s of overextending, retract the awning until it is in the appropriate posi- Most power awnings give you the ability to adjust the awning pitch (slope) This will help with water runoff and pooling.
 When adjusting the awning scope, be aware of entrance door and window clearances.
 Coming into contact with a door or window can damage or tear the awning fabric.